 Search

-The Boston Birding Festival is excited to partner with the WCT to bring greater attention to Boston’s urban green space and advocate for conservation and greater access to parks and nature.
+The Boston Birding Festival is excited to partner with the WCT and others to bring greater attention to Boston’s urban green space and advocate for conservation and greater access to parks and nature.

 Simply by birding the trail and sharing your observations, you can help create more awareness of important outdoor corridors and encourage greater access to and protection for green space in the city.
 The data you collect will help shape urban planning decisions, increase and direct conservation efforts toward neighborhoods that have been neglected, and contribute to a better understanding of Boston’s urban ecology.